 10 P.L.
 116-260, Div.
 EE, Title I, § 116, amending IRC § 181(g).
 IRC § 181(a)(1) provides for this deduction.

 11 P.L.
 116-260, Div.
 EE, Title II, § 210, adopting IRC § 274(n)(2).
 IRC § 274(n)(1) provides for this deduction.

 12 FLA.
 STAT.
 ANN. § 220.13(1)(e)4.
 The TCJA was enacted as P.L.
 115-97.

 19 FLA.
 STAT.
 ANN. § 220.1105.

-Chris has over sixteen years of experience in public accounting, with over fourteen years of State and Local Tax focus.
+Chris has over eighteen years of experience in public accounting, with over sixteen years of State and Local Tax focus.
 He joined Grant Thornton in November 2005.

 - Real estate and construction